List of governors of Texas

+Current governor Greg Abbott was elected in 2014 and re-elected in 2018 and again in 2022.
+He is the second longest-serving governor and on track to serve 12 years by January 19, 2027.
+He is currently seeking re-election to an unprecedented fourth term in 2026, which if completed, by January 21, 2031, will make him the state's longest-serving governor, surpassing Perry's 14 years.

+Governors

+Texas was annexed by the United States and admitted to the Union on December 29, 1845.

 The governor is inaugurated on the third Tuesday of January every four years along with the lieutenant governor, and serves a term of four years.
 Prior to the present laws, in 1845, the state's first constitution established the office of governor, serving a term of two years, but no more than four years of every six.
 The 1861 constitution, following secession from the Union, established the first Monday of November following election as the term's start.
 Following the end of the American Civil War, the 1866 constitution increased term length to four years, limiting overall service to no more than eight years of every twelve, moving the term's start to the first Thursday following organization of the legislature, or "as soon thereafter as practicable."
 The constitution of 1869, enacted during Reconstruction, removed term limitations, to this day making Texas one of sixteen states, territory or jurisdiction (including the U.S. Territory Puerto Rico and the District of Columbia with no limit on gubernatorial terms.
 The present constitution of 1876 returned terms to two years, but a 1972 amendment again returned them to four.